DigitalPublishingToolkit/TOD29GOODDATA/md/12chapter8.md

 # 8: Not as Good as Gold?
 Genomics, Data and Dignity

-*Bruce Baer Arnold and Wendy Elizabeth Bonython*
+######Bruce Baer Arnold and Wendy Elizabeth Bonython

-**Abstract**
+## Introduction

-Genomics enables us to read individuals and populations as abstractions -- repositories of genetic data rather than persons.
+Genomics enables us to read individuals and populations as abstractions
+- repositories of genetic data rather than persons.
 Through that lens it is tempting to regard 'good data' as a matter of what is big (comprehensive) and better (more accurate), rather than considering whether it is beneficial to or respectful of its human contributors.
 As